interstellardrumbeat/academic-writing/README.md

 ## Overview
 This repository contains my PhD thesis, which includes my first-author peer-reviewed publications as some of its chapters.

-> Note for recruiters: the material here demonstrates my experience in **scientific writing** at an advanced level, including long-form structured documents and publication-ready manuscripts.
+> Note for recruiters: The material here demonstrates my experience in **scientific writing** at an advanced level, including long-form structured documents and publication-ready manuscripts.

 ## PhD Thesis
 - **Title:** Molecules of astrochemical interest: theoretical and experimental studies